trandiepp2105/lucifer-aic-2025/agentic_rag/docs/JSON_PARSING_FIX.md

 ## Issues Fixed

 ### 1. JSON Parsing Error in Tools
-**Problem**: The `temporal_frame_search_topk` and other tools were failing with a JSON decoding error when receiving input from LangChain agents.
+**Problem**: The `temporal_frame_search_topk` and other tools were failing with a JSON decoding error when receiving input from LangGraph agents.
 The error occurred because the agent was wrapping JSON action inputs in markdown code fences (```json ... ```), which the JSON parser couldn't handle.

 **Error Message**:
 ```